Login! Register For A Free Account

 Winning a Fantasy Postseason league is dependent upon the league format:

-• Pool: In a pool league, points are accumulated round by round.
+• Total Points: In a Total Points league, points are accumulated round by round.
 The manager with the most points at the end of the post-season wins the league.
-In the very unlikely event that a league should end in a tie, each manager will get a share of the title.
+In the event that a league should end in a tie, each manager will get a share of the title.

-• Head-to-Head: In a head-to-head league, points are accumulated over four game weeks.
+• Head-to-Head Total Points: In a Head-to-Head Total Points league, points are accumulated over four game weeks.
 A manager wins a game week by scoring more points than their opponent during that week.
-The manager with the best record at the end of the post-season wins the league.
-Total points serve as tie-breaker - in the very unlikely event a league remains dead-locked, each manager will get a share of the title.
+The manager that wins the title week, or has the best record at the end of the post-season wins the league.
+Total points serve as tie-breaker - in the event a league remains dead-locked, each manager will get a share of the title.